 When visiting northern Guanacaste, adventure tours are one of the best things to do, especially at Rincon de la Vieja National Park.
 If you’re yearning to unleash your inner adventurer, sign up for a combo tour at the park as they are one of the best adventure tours in the province.

 One of our favorites is the Guachipelin Combo Tour, which consists of a zipline, horseback riding, white water tubing, hot springs and mud baths.
-Enjoy the national park in one day!
+So many adventures in one day!
+No wonder it’s one of our favorite things to do in Guanacaste!

-First, it was the canopy tour like normal.
-And like usual, we went to the tour guides to get us all suited up for ziplining: belt, harness, and gloves.
-But I noticed that they attached a second harness to my torso.
+First, we did the canopy tour.
+We went to the tour guides to get us all suited up for ziplining: belt, harness, and gloves.
+But I noticed that they attached a second harness to my torso and this is because their canopy tour consists of ziplines, canyon rappel, a rock climb and tarzan swing!

 Even though I’m not very good at rock climbing and have only done it once, I knew that I couldn’t pass this up.
 I wanted to experience everything, even if I was scared.
 After I walked onto the bridge, I changed my mind.